parsevalbtc/libbitcoin-system-wiki/Mnemonics-Unraveled.md

 In linguistics a `token` is an "individual occurrence of a linguistic unit in speech or writing".
 > Electrum allows seed generation from tokens (i.e. non-dictionary words).
 ### Dictionary
-A `dictionary` is a standard set of distinct reference tokens of a single language.
+A `dictionary` is a standard ordered set of distinct reference tokens of a single language.
 > There may be more than one dictionary per language.

 > Dictionaries of the same or distinct languages may intersect.